Net Zero by 2030

 Investing in high quality carbon removals for the emissions that remain.
 This could include investments in technology like direct air capture or bio-sequestration projects.

-s detailed in the YVR 2024 Sustainability Report, our annual emissions were 7,420 tonnes CO2e.
+As detailed in the YVR 2024 Sustainability Report, our annual emissions were 7,420 tonnes CO2e.
 We’ve continued to make strong progress toward our net zero goal since launching the Roadmap to Net Zero in 2021.
-While we saw a slight increase in our emissions between 2021 and 2022 as the industry bounced back from the COVID-19 pandemic, our carbon emissions from operations decreased by nearly 20% in 2024 as compared to 2023 and we are 37% below our 2012 baseline year.
-In 2024 we also reduced emissions on a per passenger basis by 56% from baseline (see graph below).
+While we saw a slight increase in our emissions between 2021 and 2022 as the industry bounced back from the COVID-19 pandemic, our carbon emissions from operations decreased by nearly 20 per cent in 2024 as compared to 2023 and we are 37 per cent below our 2012 baseline year.
+In 2024 we also reduced emissions on a per passenger basis by 56 per cent from baseline (see graph below).

 While passenger growth is anticipated to continue, we expect that emissions will decrease every year as we make further investments in carbon reduction projects and renewable fuels.
 In 2025, we estimate that annual reductions from Roadmap to Net Zero projects completed between 2021-2024 will save 530 tonnes CO2e per year.